wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 }
 ```

-Notice how `memswap()` was wrapped in a function marked as noinline, this as clang would just optimize the function away.
+Notice how `memswap()` was wrapped in a function marked as noinline, this as clang would just optimize the function away otherwise.

 Time to take a look at the results, we'll look at perf at different optimization level (perf in debug/`-O0` is also important!) as well as generated code-size.